szcompressor/cuSZ/README.md

 <a href="./LICENSE"><img src="https://img.shields.io/badge/License-BSD%203--Clause-blue.svg"></a>
 </p>

-pSZ/cuSZ (cuSZ for short) is a GPU implementation of the seminal [SZ algorithm](https://github.com/szcompressor/SZ).
-It is the *first* GPU-practical framework of error-bounded lossy compression on GPU for scientific data (circa 2020), aiming to improve SZ's throughput on heterogeneous HPC systems. pSZ/cuSZ primarily focuses on CUDA backend support, with other GPU-parallel backends in development. pSZ/cuSZ is formerly known as cuSZ, which is also the short form of its current name.
+pSZ/cuSZ is a GPU implementation of the seminal [SZ algorithm](https://github.com/szcompressor/SZ).
+It is the *first* GPU-practical framework of error-bounded lossy compression on GPU for scientific data (c.
+2020), aiming to improve SZ's throughput on heterogeneous HPC systems. pSZ/cuSZ primarily focuses on CUDA backend support, with other GPU-parallel backends in development. pSZ/cuSZ is formerly known as cuSZ, which is also the short form of its current name.

 (c) 2025 by Argonne National Laboratory and Oakland University.
-See [COPYRIGHT](https://github.com/szcompressor/cuSZ/blob/master/LICENSE) in top-level directory.
+See [COPYRIGHT](https://github.com/szcompressor/cuSZ/blob/master/LICENSE) in the top-level directory.

 - Developers: (primary/PI) Jiannan Tian, (deployment) Robert Underwood, (cuSZ-*i*/Hi) Jinyang Liu, Shixun Wu, Jinwen Pan, (Huffman coding) Cody Rivera, (administrative PIs) Sheng Di, Franck Cappello.
 - Contributors (alphabetic): Jon Calhoun, Wenyu Gai, Megan Hickman Fulp, Xin Liang, Kai Zhao.
 - Special thanks to Dingwen Tao for advising this project from 2020 to 2024.
-- Special thanks to Dominique LaSalle (NVIDIA) for serving as Mentor in Argonne GPU Hackaton 2021.
+- Special thanks to Dominique LaSalle (NVIDIA) for serving as a Mentor in the Argonne GPU Hackathon 2021.

 <br>